《上一篇 ▲ 回目錄 ▲ 下一篇》

 需要瞭解宇宙的結構。我們的科學家在大約 2,700 年前從宇宙記憶庫裡面提取出了這些基本的資料。

-- That’s how they are known to us.
+- That is how they are known to us.

 … 哦，那麼… 是不是，也許你也以同樣的方式得到了它們？

-No, I haven’t done that, which I can assure you.
+No, I have not done that, which I can assure you.

 - Now, I am actually interested in your questions and calculations.